swtyree/hope-dataset/README.md

 ![](readme_files/env_01.jpg) ![](readme_files/env_02.jpg) ![](readme_files/env_03.jpg)

-The HOPE datasets consist of RGBD images and video sequences with labeled 6-DoF poses for 28 toy grocery objects.
+The HOPE datasets consist of RGBD images or video sequences with labeled 6-DoF poses for 28 toy grocery objects.
 The toy grocery objects are readily available for purchase and are ideal for robotic manipulation.
 We provide 3D textured meshes for generating synthetic training data.

 The HOPE-Image dataset shows the objects in 50 scenes from 10 household/office environments.
 Up to 5 lighting variations are captured for each scene, including backlighting and angled direct lighting with cast shadows.
 Scenes are cluttered with varying levels of occlusion.